Fall 2024 – Spring 2025

 Find Your Journey

-Explore Tour (Spring 2026)
+Explore Tour (Summer 2026)

-Explore all of the creative and storytelling pathways Girls Write Now has to offer through a multimedia, multi-genre experience that includes mini courses, exploratory studios, and one-to-one pair sessions.
+Explore all of the creative and storytelling pathways Girls Write Now has to offer through a multimedia, multi-genre experience that includes mini courses, exploratory studios, and one-on-one pair sessions.
 Discover new skills and build on existing ones with offerings that range from fiction to journalism to publishing, and dive into formats like video, podcasting, visual storytelling, and more.
+Ideal for mentees who enjoy working across multiple genres and media or are focused on specific projects, this Journey offers the flexibility to tailor your learning experience to your individual needs.

-Writing Our Way to Wellness: Podcast Production (Spring 2026)
+Writing Our Way to Wellness: A Podcast Journey, Pt.
+II (Summer 2026)

-Teach GWN (Spring 2026)
+Teach GWN (Summer 2026)

-In this Journey, members of the GWN community will develop curriculum and facilitate a community studio for one or more cycles within GWN’s Collaboratory structure.
-Each Cycle involves facilitating three community studios, one per month.
+In this Journey, members of the GWN community will develop curriculum and facilitate a Community Studio for one or more cycles within GWN’s Collaboratory structure.
+Each cycle involves facilitating three Community Studios, one per month.
 Participants will gain valuable skills in leadership, teaching, and community building.
-Mentors and mentees can facilitate a community studio either solo (if they are 18 or older) or together as a pair.
+Mentees and mentors can facilitate a Community Studio either solo (if they are 18 or older) or together as a pair.